SaadAhmedJamal/SaadAhmedJamal/README.md

 ### Hi there 👋

+I am Saad Ahmed Jamal and currently persuing master degree in Copernicus Digital Earth from Univeristy of Salzburg and Univeristy of South Brittany.

+🔭 I’m currently working on multi-modal learning and data fusion for earth observation 🌱 I like to play tennis and cricket
+📫 How to reach me: jamal.e2107235@etud.univ-ubs.fr

 <!--
 **SaadAhmedJamal/SaadAhmedJamal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.